 Has an external shaft-driven fan that blows cooling air over the outside of the motor frame.
 Air does not move through the inside of the motor, so TEFC motors are suited for dirty, dusty, and outdoor applications.
 There are many special types of TEFC motors including corrosion-protected and wash-down styles.
 TEFC frames are the most frequently used type.

-TEFV (Totally Enclosed Force Ventilated) also called TEPV (Totally Enclosed Pipe Ventilated)
+TEFV (Totally Enclosed Force Ventilated) / TEPV (Totally Enclosed Pipe Ventilated)

-Designed for motors operated over an extended speed range and uses a constant-speed fan to force ventilate the motor, regardless of speed.
+Designed for motors operated over an extended speed range.
+Uses a constant-speed fan to force-ventilate the motor, regardless of speed.

 Optional Motor Mounting

 To conveniently mount motors to some types of driven loads (gear reducers and pumps), motors are offered with well-defined mounting configurations.
 Two of the most common are C-Face and D-Flange.

 - C-Face: Have a finished face on one endbell.
 Threaded bolt holes are provided for attachment.